IsaacOribamise/Installing-and-Utilization-of-pfSense-Firewall/README.md

 - <b>📝 STEP 7: Lastly, I familiarized and played around with other features for hands-on experience.
 So keep watch for the next project</b>

+<h2>💡 key lessons and takeaways from this project:</h2>
+I laid the foundation for a secure and controlled environment where I can explore, learn, and experiment with various cybersecurity tools and techniques.
+Understanding how the virtual world works, understanding these tools, and the purpose they serve.
+So stay tuned for more exciting projects that lie ahead! 🌐💻🚀
 <h2> 🤳 Connect with me:</h2>

 - Let's connect and share our passion for cybersecurity!